Articulation and Transfer Center

 At the BCCC Liberty Campus, the BCCC Café features a salad and soup bar, take-out dinners, and daily specials.
 Breakfast begins at 7:30 a.m., lunch at 11 a.m. and dinner at 5 p.m. during Fall and Spring semesters.

 In addition to the Liberty Campus Café, vending machines are located at the Liberty Campus on the ground floor of the Main Building, the first floor of the Nursing Building, and the first floor of the PEC.

 BCCC competes in the National Junior College Athletic Association (NJCAA) and is a member of the Maryland Junior College Athletic Conference (MDJUCO) and competes as a Division I member in all sports.
 BCCC fields competitive intercollegiate athletic teams in men’s and women’s basketball, men’s cross country and women’s volleyball.

 Judicial Affairs and Title IX

-The Office of Judicial Affairs and Title IX (JAIX) is responsible for administrating a campus-wide student disciplinary system, which is student-centered and is based on educational and developmental principles.
+The Office of Judicial Affairs and Title IX (JAIX)the Vice President for Student Affairs is responsible for administrating a campus-wide student disciplinary system, which is student-centered and is based on educational and developmental principles.
 We strive to uphold community standards while respecting the rights of each student in the community.
 Our Student Code of Conduct embraces the principles of fair play, compassion, empathy, understanding, objectivity, respect for human dignity, and the search for truth.
-The mission of the JAIX is to encourage fairness, civility, and due process throughout the College community through the holistic development of students.
-The JAIX supports the academic and behavioral standards of BCCC by adjudicating violations of the Student Conduct Code in a fair and consistent manner, treating each student with dignity and respect.
-Services provided by the JAIX include but are not limited to:

 Kappa Beta Delta